-Finally, even under the most stringent test for the propriety of overruling a statutory decision proposed by Mr. Justice Harlan in Monroe 67-"that it must appear beyond doubt from er We note, however, that Mr. Justice Harlan's test has not been expressly adopted by this Court.
-Moreover, that test is based on two factors: stare decisis and "indications of congressional acceptance of this Court's earlier interpretation [of the statute in question]."
-365 U.S., at the legislative history of the 1871 statute that [Monroe] misapprehended the meaning of the [section]," Monroe v.
-Pape. supra, at 192 (concurring opinion) -the overruling of Monroe insofar as it holds that local governments are not "persons" who may be defendants in § 1983 suits is clearly proper.
+Finally, even under the most stringent test for the propriety of overruling a statutory decision proposed by Mr. Justice Harlan in Monroe 67-"that it must appear beyond doubt from the legislative history of the 1871 statute that [Monroe] misapprehended the meaning of the [section]," Monroe v.
+Pape, supra, at 192 (concurring opinion)-the overruling of Monroe insofar as it holds that local governments are not "persons" who may be defendants in § 1983 suits is clearly proper.
 It is simply beyond doubt that, under the 1871 Congress' view of the law, were § 1983 liability unconstitutional as to local governments, it would have been equally unconstitutional as to state officers.
 Yet everyone-proponents and opponents alike-knew § 1983 would be applied to state officers and nonetheless stated that § 1983 was constitutional.
 See pp. 21-22, supra.
-And, moreover, there can be no doubt that § 1 of the Civil Rights Act was intended to provide a complete remedy. to be broadly construed, against all forms of official violation of federally protected rights.
+And, moreover, there can be no doubt that § 1 of the Civil Rights Act was intended to provide a complete remedy, to be broadly construed, against all forms of official violation of federally protected rights.
 Therefore, absent a clear statement in the legislative history supporting the conclusion that § 1 was not to apply to the official acts of a municipal corporation-which simply is not present-there is no justification for excluding municipalities from the "persons" covered by § 1.

-Whether Congress' attempt is in fact effective is the subject of Hutto v.
-Finney, 1977 Term, No. 76-1660, and therefore we express no view on it here.
+66 Whether Congress' attempt is in fact effective is the subject of Hutto. v.
+Finney, 1977 Term, No. 76-1660, and therefore we express no view on it have